-2.5.3 Temperature Indicator Cards
+2.5.3 Temperature Indicator Cards (refer to Appendix 9.2)

 - WarmMark 2TM (ShockWatch) indicators show whether internal temperature of the vaccine package has risen above 10°C. - Freeze WatchTM (3M) indicators show whether internal temperature of the vaccine package has fallen below 0°C. The manufacturer has confirmed that these monitors may be reused as long as they have not been activated or expired.